brianpzaide/jat/README.md

 # Job Application Tracker

-A local-first job application tracker built with Vue 3, sql.js, and IndexedDB.
+A job application tracker that runs completely inside the browser.

-The goal was to build a responsive, privacy-focused application that is fully browser-based and works offline.
-The application runs entirely in the browser, user's data never leaves the device.

 This project was an exploration of:

-* SQLite in the browser
+* Using SQLite directly in the browser
-* local-first application architecture
+* Building applications around a local-first architecture
-* browser-only CRUD systems
-* offline-capable UX patterns

 ## Tech Stack

-The application uses:
+The application was built using:
 * vuejs
 * sql.js, in-memory SQLite database.
 * IndexedDB stores the current SQLite database state, for browser persistence.